timbrinded/hype-mcp/README.md

 #### `place_spot_order`

 Place a spot market order with automatic decimal precision handling.
+The server loads spot/perp mappings on startup, so you can pass either the canonical spot token (e.g., `UETH`) or the familiar perp symbol (e.g., `ETH`) and the MCP will route the order to the correct `@index` identifier automatically.

 **Parameters:**
 - `symbol` (required): Spot asset symbol (e.g., "PURR", "HYPE")